Behind the Scenes at Fiddlehead Brewing—EatingWell's Next-Door Neighbor

 Shelburne is just minutes from the craft-brew mecca known as Burlington, Vermont.
 But Cohen is passionate about keeping the brewery in Shelburne, where it all began, even if that creates some challenges.
 Fiddlehead recently installed an anaerobic digester to treat the wastewater created by their operation, something that Burlington breweries don't have to deal with (it has to do with the size of the municipality).
 "When we opened in Shelburne all those years ago, we were also committing to being a part of the community," Cohen told us.
 Looks like he's here to stay.

 While brewing beer can take a toll on the environment, the Fiddlehead team is doing all they can to mitigate their carbon footprint.
 The wastewater treatment equipment was no small part of that, with a million-dollar (!) price tag.
 They're also burning off methane gas produced by the water-treatment process.
 As they continue to grow, they'll be able to capture that gas to clean and power their boiler.
 Jessie can see the methane flame from her office window, and it's one of the reasons she wanted to visit.
 "We saw the flare and thought, 'What kind of crazy things are they doing over there?'
-Now that we know, we can't wait to see what's next."
+The fact that they’re capturing methane and generating energy from it is really cool and impressive.
+We can't wait to see what's next."